laravel/docs/horizon.md

 After publishing Horizon's assets, its primary configuration file will be located at `config/horizon.php`.
 This configuration file allows you to configure your worker options and each configuration option includes a description of its purpose, so be sure to thoroughly explore this file.

+> {note} You should ensure that the `environments` portion of your `horizon` configuration file contains an entry for each environment on which you plan to run Horizon.

 #### Balance Options

 Horizon allows you to choose from three balancing strategies: `simple`, `auto`, and `false`.
 The `simple` strategy, which is the configuration file's default, splits incoming jobs evenly between processes: